StudyGrillTogether/JavaScript-Basics/README.md

 # Task
 - in anew webpage create a paragraph from your fav book and add a button in html on click of the button change the paragraph text to another paragraph from the book using JS
 - create a drop down with 1-5 numbers ,add another button which will change the values of the dropdown from numbers to alphabets (a-e).on selecting any value from the drop down the selected value should be shown on the webpage

+# Day9

+## Theory
+- make the previous day tasks more efficient thoery-
+- dom events ?what are dom events how do they work
+- what is add event listener?
+- what are all the different types of events

+## tasks
+- create an input field and change the color of the input field whenever you type anything inside in that input
+- add a large button and add a hover effect to change the background color and text of the button
+- keyup,